 What Income Requirements Are There for the Disability Allowance Ireland?

 The disability allowance is a means-tested benefit.
-This means your income will need to be assessed to make sure you’re earning below the limit to qualify.
+This means your income and capital will be assessed to ensure they fall below the limit to qualify.

-This is your regular income as a household you might receive from your job and other benefits packages.
+This is your regular income as a household.
 If you have a spouse or cohabitant, their income will be assessed as well.
-This does not include your parents’ income if you’re living with them.
-Capital
+This does not include your parents' income if you're living with them.

 How Do I Apply for the Disability Allowance Ireland?